wallarm/libdetection/README.md

 ## Extend syntaxes

-To add add your own module to the library, you have to
+To add your own module to the library, you have to

 1. Add the module code into a new directory under `lib/`.
 See `lib/sqli/sqli.c` code which implements libdetection interface